 If you don’t know what keywords are, a quick search on our knowledge database should get you up to speed.
 This guide isn’t for that.
 This guide is about giving you practical advice on how to pump out awesome content.

 The folks at Ahrefs have a great video on how to do keyword research, even if you don’t have a paid tool like theirs.
-Here are the CliffsNotes:
+Here is the CliffsNotes:

 - Install the Keywords Everywhere Chrome extension, which lets you see search volumes in most search engines.